ariakerstein/hugo-2021/content/posts/Plants-in-general.md

 The question I find most helpful to ask myself - as a light cuts through the fog - what else is here?
 This helps me see the vibrations as energy; Nature observing itself.

 So it is.
-I exist here and now.
+Here and now.
 With plants.